 Section 9.1 Purpose.
 This Article is intended to define the normal hours of work and to provide the basis for the calculation and payment of overtime.
-It shall not be construed as a guarantee of hours of work per day or per week, or of days of work per week.
+It shall not be construed as a guarantee of hours of work per day or per pay period, or of days of work per pay period.